gtrusler/lexpertchatai/context-files/02-current-focus.md

 ✅ Backend server starts successfully
 ✅ API endpoints accessible
 ✅ Template document connections working
+✅ Frontend unit tests passing
 ❌ Documents page blank screen issue (in progress)

+## Important Note on Mock Data

+Per project requirements, we will avoid using mock data whenever possible.
+Real services and APIs should be used for all features.
+If mock data is absolutely necessary for any reason (e.g., testing without API access), this must be explicitly approved before implementation.

 ## Project-Specific Commands